Heidi Heitkamp: Relationship with Donald Trump

+In regards to President Biden dropping out of the 2024 presidential election, Heitkamp said on July 21, 2024 that while she considers Biden an ally and a close friend, she added "[today was] a good day for the Democratic Party."
+She called his decision "a sacrifice he is making for the country." and added "He has served this country so ably, it can't have been easy."

 Supreme Court

-Heitkamp voted to confirm Neil Gorsuch to the Supreme Court, telling CNBC that she had made this decision "based on an interview and a review of his record."
+Heitkamp voted to confirm Neil Gorsuch to the U.S. Supreme Court, telling CNBC that she had made this decision "based on an interview and a review of his record."
 She said: "Would he be the judge I'd pick?
 No, never...But he is the judge that the duly elected president picked."

 In October 2018, Heitkamp voted against confirming Supreme Court nominee Brett Kavanaugh, amid allegations that Kavanaugh had sexually assaulted women.
 Her vote against Kavanaugh was considered politically risky, given North Dakota's Republican leanings.
 During the three weeks after her October 6 vote, Real Clear Politics reported her polling deficit in her 2018 reelection campaign against Republican challenger Kevin Cramer had widened from 8.7% to 14%.
 In an interview, Heitkamp said that the "better part of my career in public life has been working with victims" and that her mother had been sexually assaulted as a teenager.